-Many endurance athletes have now realized that working with a mental coach can help them achieve their peak performance.
-Paula Radcliffe, who long held the women's marathon world record with a time of 2:15:25, had this to say about the subject: "Improving your mental toughness will pay off - not just in running, but in life in general."
+Many endurance athletes have now realized that working with a mental coach can help them reach their peak performance.
+Paula Radcliffe, who long held the women's marathon world record with a time of 2:15:25, commented as follows: "Improving your mental toughness will pay off - not just in running, but in life in general."

-Even though this awareness is often already present among amateur athletes, in most cases the approach for concrete implementation is missing.
-First, mental coach Wolfgang Seidl explains the most important basics, then he has written down three simple exercises for mental training for ISPO.com.
+Even if this awareness is often present among amateur athletes, in most cases the approach for concrete implementation is missing.
+First, mental coach Wolfgang Seidl explains the most important basics.
+The highlight?
+Three simple exercises for mental training, especially for ISPO.com.

-Of course, recreational athletes don't earn their living with their sport, but they still invest a lot of time for endurance training and money in their passion.
+Of course, recreational athletes don't make their living from sports, but they still invest a lot of time in their training and money in their passion.
 When they can't reach their full potential in competition despite all their efforts, it's frustrating.
-"Negative thoughts, doubts or nervousness put a spoke in their wheel," says mental coach Wolfgang Seidl.
-Counselors like Seidl offer the right mental techniques for precisely these pressure situations.
+"Negative thoughts, doubts or nervousness throw a spanner in the works," knows mental coach Wolfgang Seidl - he offers the right mental techniques for precisely these pressure situations.

 You benefit from what you've learned not only in athletic competition, but also in everyday life, whether in your private or professional life.
 And precisely when it really counts, i.e. when the fear of failure is at its greatest.

-Nervousness Is paralyzing in the truest sense of the word.
-This tension, as banal as it may sound, is much more often responsible for weaker performance than a lack of muscles or technique.
-The inner self-doubt, the uncontrolled fear of failure and the self-made pressure weigh at least as heavily as insufficient preparation.
+Nervousness is paralysing in the truest sense of the word.
+This tension, as banal as it may sound, is much more often responsible for weaker performances than a lack of muscles or technique.
+Inner self-doubt, uncontrolled fear of failure and self-imposed pressure weigh at least as heavily as inadequate preparation.

-"Here, many make the mistake of not addressing the cause and strengthening their mental skills, but instead want to bring about success with even more effort and training volume," Seidl knows.
-The increase in effort is often even counterproductive, because the maxim prevails: I have invested so much, now it MUST pay off.
+"This is where many make the mistake of not addressing the root cause and instead strengthening their mental skills, but instead trying to bring about success with even more effort and training volume," explains Seidl.
+The expansion of effort is often even counterproductive because the maxim prevails: I have invested so much, now it MUST pay off.

-Only when a trail runner, marathon runner or free climber has confidence in his abilities can he achieve his personal goals.
-Through his experience, Seidl is convinced that an athlete's self-confidence can be specifically increased with mental training.
+Only when trail runners, marathon runners or free climbers have confidence in their abilities can they achieve their personal goals.
+Through his experience, Seidl is convinced that self-confidence can be specifically increased with mental training.

-With mental health training, the athlete learns to consciously train his concentration.
-Competitors "will experience how much more energy they suddenly have at their disposal when they focus their concentration in the here and now and steer it in the right direction," Seidl knows from his many years of work.
+In mental training, athletes learn to consciously train their concentration.
+They "will experience how much more energy they suddenly have available when they focus their attention in the here and now and steer it in the right direction," Seidl knows from his many years of work.

 This is biologically determined, because every thought triggers electrochemical processes in the brain and accordingly has a decisive influence on performance.
 Anyone who has ever had psychosomatic complaints knows how powerful the unit "body and mind" is.

-Mental training also helps in the recovery and regeneration process; finding the balance between tension and relaxation.
-Especially in today's fast-paced and complex everyday world, where people are constantly exposed to stimulus overload, it is all the more important to switch off and to body, mind and soul to take a break.
+Mental training also helps in the recovery and regeneration process - in finding the balance between tension and relaxation.
+Especially in today's fast-paced and complex everyday world, where people are constantly exposed to sensory overload, it is all the more important to switch off and to body, mind and soul to take a break.

 Mental training also plays an important role in phases in which physical training is not possible due to injury or illness.
 Physical training is not possible due to injury or illness.
-A coach helps maintain focus and accelerate the healing process.
+A coach helps to maintain focus and accelerate the healing process.

 Words that for Seidl are valid everywhere - whether for sporting, private or professional challenges.

-You don't have to hire a trainer, you can lay the foundation for better mental health yourself with the following exercises at home:
+You don't have to hire a trainer, you can lay the foundation for mental health yourself at home with the following exercises:

-- Regularly work on your breathing.
-When at rest, concentrate on deep and slow abdominal breathing and observe what changes in your body as you do so.
+- Regularly focus on your breathing.
+When at rest, concentrate on deep and slow abdominal breathing and observe what changes in your body.

 - Before training or competing, focus on the process instead of the result!

 Professional athletes also use mental training.
-Soccer stars like Serge Gnabry and Erling Haaland, for example, successfully keep themselves mentally fit with neuroathletics.
+Soccer stars like Serge Gnabry and Erling Haaland, for example, successfully keep themselves mentally fit with neuro athletics.
 Top athletes put their bodies under constant strain, which also affects their mental health.
-With training for will and mind, professional athletes not only keep their bodies fit and guarantee maximum performance.
+By training the will and the mind, professional athletes not only keep their bodies fit and guarantee maximum performance.

 Mental strength can be built in a variety of ways.
-Establish routines, exercise, eat well, control negative thoughts, and remove yourself from bad external influences (e.g. toxic people).
+Establish routines, exercise, eat well, control negative thoughts and remove yourself from bad external influences (e.g. toxic environment).